-- (1) Apply edits to services by same provider for same beneficiary on same date of service. - (2) Determine whether the type of claim and the site of service are subject to MUE edits. - (a) The Practitioner MUE file should be applied to Medicaid claims from: - practitioners, in which a unique provider identification number for an individual practitioner is associated with each claim line, regardless of the site of service, and - ambulatory surgical centers. - (b) The Outpatient Hospital MUE file should be applied to Medicaid claims: - from outpatient hospitals and - for facility (hospital) emergency department, observation, and hospital laboratory services. - (c) States have the option of applying the Outpatient Hospital MUE file to provider types other than those described in (2)(a), (2)(b), or (2)(d) that submit claims in which a unique provider number for an individual practitioner is not associated with each claim line. - (d) Either the Durable Medical Equipment, Practitioner, or Outpatient Hospital MUE file should be applied to Medicaid claims for durable medical equipment, prosthetics, orthotics, and supplies.
-Identical edits for these items are present in all three of these files. - (3) An MUE is a claim line edit that compares the UOS (unit of service) reported for the HCPCS/CPT code on the claim line to the MUE value for that code. - (4) If the UOS on the claim line are less than or equal to the MUE value assigned to the HCPCS/CPT code, the UOS pass the MUE. - (5) If the UOS on the claim line is greater than the MUE value assigned to the HCPCS/CPT code, the UOS fail the MUE and the entire claim line is denied.
-That is, no UOS are paid for the code reported on that claim line. - Statements (3)-(5) apply to claim lines where the "From" date to the "To" date are (6) the same.
-However, if a code subject to an MUE is reported with a different "From" date and "To" date on the claim line, the claims processor should divide the reported units of service by the number of days in the date span and round to the nearest whole number.
+- (1) Apply edits to services by same provider for same beneficiary on same date of service. - (2) Determine whether the type of claim and the site of service are subject to MUE edits. - (a) The Practitioner MUE file should be applied to Medicaid claims from: - practitioners, in which a unique provider identification number for an individual practitioner is associated with each claim line, regardless of the site of service, and - ambulatory surgical centers. - (b) The Outpatient Hospital MUE file should be applied to Medicaid claims: - from outpatient hospitals and - for facility (hospital) emergency department, observation, and hospital laboratory services. - (c) States have the option of applying the Outpatient Hospital MUE file to provider types other than those described in (2)(a), (2)(b), or (2)(d) that submit claims in which a unique provider number for an individual practitioner is not associated with each claim line. - (d) Any one of the Durable Medical Equipment, Practitioner, or Outpatient Hospital MUE files should be applied to Medicaid claims for DMEPOS Identical edits for these items are present in all three of these files. - (3) An MUE is a claim line edit that compares the UOS reported for the HCPCS/CPT code on the claim line to the MUE value for that code. - (4) If the UOS on the claim line are less than or equal to the MUE value assigned to the HCPCS/CPT code, the UOS pass the MUE. - (5) If the UOS on the claim line is greater than the MUE value assigned to the HCPCS/CPT code, the UOS fail the MUE and the entire claim line is denied.
+That is, no UOS are paid for the code reported on that claim line. - (6) Statements (3)-(5) apply to claim lines where the "From" date to the "To" date are the same.
+However, if a code subject to an MUE is reported with a different "From" date and "To" date on the claim line, the claims processor should divide the reported UOS by the number of days in the date span and round to the nearest whole number.
 This number is compared to the MUE value for the code on the claim line and the rules stated in (4) and (5) above are applied substituting this calculated number for the submitted UOS.
-For example, the provider bills a HCPCS/CPT code which has an MUE value of '1'.
-The "From" date listed on the claim is 02/01/2012 and the "To" date listed on the claim is 02/10/2012.
-The submitted units of service (UOS) on the claim are 14.
-The "From" and "To" dates equal 10 day date span.
-The number of units of service (14) should be divided by the number of days in the date span (10) to determine the "per day" units of service.
-In this example, the "per day" units of service equal 1.4.
-Rounding to the nearest whole number makes the "per day" units of service equal 1, which should pass the MUE edit.
-However, a claim with the same "From" and "To" dates as that listed above (10 day date span) billed with 20 submitted units of service would calculate to equal 2 units of service per day.
+For example, the provider bills a HCPCS/CPT code which has an MUE value of "1."
+The "From" date listed on the claim is 02/01/2012 and the "To" date listed on the claim is 02/10/2012. submitted UOS on the claim are 14.
+The "From" and "To" dates equal 10day date span.
+The number of UOS (14) should be divided by the number of days in the date span (10) to determine the "per day" UOS.
+In this example, the "per day" UOS equal 1.4.
+Rounding to the nearest whole number makes the "per day" unit of service equal "1," which should pass the MUE edit.
+However, a claim with the same "From" and "To" dates as that listed above (10 day date span) billed with 20 submitted UOS would calculate to equal "2" UOS per day.
 This number exceeds the MUE value for the code and the entire claim line should be denied.